-Asset Manager - Any banking or financial institution engaged by the Trust for the purpose of managing the investment, sale and liquidation of assets of the retirement healthcare benefits trust.
+Asset Manager - Any banking or financial institution engaged by the Trust for the purpose of managing the investment, sale and liquidation of assets of the general account.

 Authorized Officer - As to ECRA, the Chief Financial Officer of ECRA or any designee of the Chief Financial Officer of ECRA.
 As to the Trust, the Executive Director of the Trust or any designee of the Executive Director.